-- 1) Use only Non-inflammable or Incombustible insulation materials - 2) Do not insulate motor of refrigerant pump. - 3) Total insulation area includes piping. - 4) Do not cover components such as service valves, dampers, diaphragm valves, sight-glass, control valves or thermometers or sensor wells. - 5) The standard Material and Thickness as the recommendation : - (1) HOT Surface insulation - Material of insulation : Non-inflammable polymer sponge usable at 120 °C or Glass wool.
-But, the glass wool should be used for high temperature generator and high temperature piping. - Thickness of insulation : 10mm (3/8 inch), 19mm (3/4 inch) when polymer sponge is used - Thickness of insulation : 20mm (3/4inch), 50mm (2 inch), 75mm(3 inch) when Glass wool is used - (2) COLD Surface insulation - Material of insulation : Closed cell type Non-inflammable polymer sponge - Thickness of insulation : 10mm (3/8 inch), 19mm (3/4 inch) - (3) Wrapping Material when Glass wool is used. - Insulated parts on High temperature generator: Aluminum sheet or Colored galvanized steel with 0.30 mm thickness or over - Insulated parts on pipes : Aluminum sheet or Colored galvanized steel with 0.30 mm thickness or over - 6) For insulation area for each model, please refer to the picture below. - 7) The water box sections should be worked to be disassembled for the repair. - 8) If necessary, please perform the finish painting in the field after completing the insulation work.
+- Use only Non-inflammable or Incombustible insulation materials 1) - Do not insulate motor of refrigerant pump.
+2) - 3) Total insulation area includes piping. - Do not cover components such as service valves, dampers, diaphragm valves, sight-glass, control 4) valves or thermometers or sensor wells. - The standard Material and Thickness as the recommendation : 5) - (1) HOT Surface insulation - Material of insulation - : Non-inflammable polymer sponge usable at 120°C or Glass wool - Thickness of insulation - : 19mm (3/4 inch), 38mm (1 1/2 inch) when polymer sponge is used Thickness of insulation : 25mm (1 inch), 50mm (2 inch) when Glass wool is used - (2) COLD Surface insulation

+Material of insulation

+- : Closed cell type Non-inflammable polymer sponge - Thickness of insulation : 10mm (3/8 inch), 19mm (3/4 inch) - (3) Wrapping Material when Glass wool is used. - Insulated parts on body : Colored galvanized steel with 0.45mm thickness or over - Insulated parts on pipes : Colored galvanized steel with 0.30mm thickness or over - 6) For insulation area for each model, please refer to the picture below. - 7) The water box sections should be worked to be disassembled for the repair. - 8) If necessary, please perform the finish painting in the field after completing the insulation work.